GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 ### BOUND

 The BOUND function, as defined in the SPARQL specification, only accepts variables as its single argument.
-Tracker additionally allows this function to deal with expressions, mainly allowing the nesting of other functions, e.g. functional properties:
+TinySPARQL additionally allows this function to deal with expressions, mainly allowing the nesting of other functions, e.g. functional properties: